livingdocsIO/documentation/public/guides/design/create-designs.md

 To use a Livingdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to a livingdocs server and configure your account to use this design.

-## Boilerplate design repository

-[`livingdocs-design-boilerplate`](https://github.com/upfrontIO/livingdocs-design-boilerplate) is a git repository that helps building Livingdocs design definitions.
-It has a grunt task that can create the files needed to configure the Livingdocs framework and provides a sample design with Twitter bootstrap.
-You don't need to use our boilerplate but it's a great way to get started quickly.

 ## Example design definition: